deltachat/deltachat-pages/_posts/2023-01-26-upcoming-mail-server-workshops.md

 ---

 Every once in a while we get asked what mail server is best suited for Delta Chat.
-In short - most mail servers will work well, and it depends more on your IP reputation and configuration parameters like spam checking, rate limits, and attachment size how well it works with Delta Chat.
-But the mail server we found the easiest to manage is [Mailcow](https://mailcow.email).
+In short - most mail servers will work well, and reliability depends more on their IP reputation and configuration parameters like spam checking, rate limits, and attachment size how well it works with Delta Chat.
+One feature-complete mail-server we have successfully worked with successfully is  [Mailcow](https://mailcow.email).

 Mailcow takes some long-standing Free Software tools like postfix, dovecot, and rspamd, wraps them into a present through docker, and ties a ribbon around it with a neat web interface which abstracts many complex config parameters away from you.
-This way, you can't do much damage with a misconfigured postfix; but if you still need to tweak postfix for a specfic use case, you can manually edit the postfix config files in the docker container.
+This way, you can't easily end up with a misconfigured postfix; but if you still need to tweak postfix for a specfic use case, you can manually edit the postfix config files in the docker container.

+We implemented an automated e-mail account management tool to help admins give out accounts to users, both random short-lived ("burner") or longer-living accounts.
+[Mailadm](https://mailadm.readthedocs.io/) is implemented in Python and uses a minimal part of the [ReST HTTP API of mailcow](https://mailcow.docs.apiary.io/#).
-We are quite amazed by Mailcow and even changed our [mailadm](https://mailadm.readthedocs.io/) account creation tool to work with mailcow instead of postfix/dovecot.
-Mailadm makes it easy to create accounts for Delta Chat, the users just need to scan one QR code and are logged in.
+Mailadm allows an admin group to create and hand out "tokens" (URLs with a secret number) to users who just need to scan one QR code and are logged in automatically.

 And now we want to help others with hosting this combination of tools.
 Today, we published [a guide on this website](serverguide), which you can use to setup